 10. Viking rule in Ireland was ultimately short-lived

 The Vikings initially settled in Ireland around 795 AD, where they continued to invade and establish settlements for the next two centuries until 1014 AD.
+They called themselves the “dark invaders” or “black foreigners”, which is where the term “black Irish” is thought to have originated.
 At the Battle of Clontarf the Irish High King, Brian Boru, defeated their army and put an end to Viking power in Ireland.

 Surprisingly though, in the aftermath, the Vikings and Celtics were found to adopt many of each other’s customs and beliefs (possibly to advance their own cultures).
 So, although the Vikings were no longer in charge, their presence strongly remained.